History of Our Department

 After the original Town Hall was torn down in 1925, construction began on the new City Hall.
 It was completed in 1928.
 Originally the Police and Fire Departments were on the ground floor, a Courtroom on the second floor, administrative offices on the third floor, and the City Jail on the Fourth floor.
 The fourth floor is not visible from the street as it is hidden behind a facade.
 The photo below dates to circa 1940.

-These Hendersonville Police Department badges are dated from the 1940's.
+The Hendersonville Police Department badges below are dated from the 1940's.
 The uniform then was dark blue with gold buttons.

 1945 - 1978